Blogging is dead? Long live blogging! Here's how and why you have to keep up with the times | Flavio's blog

 Certainly, before the advent of the internet, the papers and then the TV have lorded, and the blogging phenomenon itself is very recent: which of us had ever seen one / had one before 4/5 years ago?

-We did not even have time to get used, e far divenire i blog (perhaps because even the lack of a real free press and, true, Italian?) the main information tool, that Facebook, Twitter & company invaded our pages, giving the final push towards the ravine to the so-called Web 1.0, e aprendo l’era del Web 2.0.
+We did not even have time to get used, and make blogs become (perhaps because even the lack of a real free press and, true, Italian?) the main information tool, that Facebook, Twitter & company invaded our pages, giving the final push towards the ravine to the so-called Web 1.0, and opening the era of the Web 2.0.

 What is the situation nowadays, in 2009?